Dirty Pixels: Towards End-to-End Image Processing and Perception: End-to-end Framework

-\paragraph{Unrolled optimization} Many algorithms have been developed for solving problem~\eqref{p-bayes} efficiently for different data terms and priors (\eg, FISTA \cite{doi:10.1137/080716542}, Cremers-Chambolle-Pock \cite{chambolle2011first}, ADMM \cite{Boyd:2011}).
-The majority of these algorithms are iterative methods, in which a mapping $\Gamma(x^k, A, y, \theta) \to x^{k+1}$ is applied repeatedly to generate a series of iterates that converge to the solution $x^\star$, starting with an initial point $x^0$.
+The low-level unit $\Lambda$ minimizes the loss $\lowerloss$ by solving Eq.~\eqref{p-bayes}.
+A large variety of algorithms have been developed for solving problem~(\ref{p-bayes}) efficiently for different convex data terms and priors, \eg, FISTA~\cite{doi:10.1137/080716542}, Chambolle-Pock~\cite{chambolle2011first}, ADMM~\cite{glowinski1975approximation}).
+The majority of these algorithms are iterative methods, in which a mapping $\Gamma(x^k, \sys, y, \vartheta) \to x^{k+1}$ is applied repeatedly to generate a series of iterates that converge to a solution $x^\star$, starting with an initial point $x^0$.

-Iterative methods are usually terminated based on a stopping condition that ensures theoretical convergence properties.
-An alternative approach is to execute a pre-determined number of iterations $N$, also known as unrolled optimization.
-Fixing the number of iterations allows us to view the iterative method as an explicit function $\Gamma^N(\cdot, A, y, \theta) \to x^N$ of the initial point $x^0$.
-Parameters such as $\theta$ may be fixed across all iteration or vary by iteration.
-One can interpret varying parameters as adaptive step sizes or as applying a single iteration of $N$ different algorithms.

-If each iteration of the unrolled optimization is differentiable, the gradient of $\theta$ and other parameters with respect to a loss function on $x^N$ can be computed efficiently through backpropagation.
-We can thereby optimize the algorithm for a reconstruction metric such as PSNR or even the loss of a high-level network that operates on $x^N$ (such as Inception-v4).

-\paragraph{Parameterization} The choice of data term $f(y, Ax)$ is based on the physical characteristics of the sensor, which determine the image formation and noise model.
-The choice of prior $r(x,\theta)$ is far less clear and has been the subject of extensive research.
-Classical priors are based on sparsity in a particular (dual) basis, \ie, $r(x,\theta) = g(Cx,\theta)$ for some linear operator $C$ and some norm (or pseudo-norm) $g(\cdot,\theta)$.
-For example, when $C$ is the discrete gradient operator and $g(\cdot,\theta) = \|\cdot\|_1$, $r(x,\theta)$ is an anisotropic total-variation prior \cite{Rudin1992}.
-Other widely used hand-crafted bases include the discrete cosine transform (DCT) and wavelets \cite{ANR:74,daubechies1992ten}.

-Hand-crafted bases have few if any parameters.
-We need a richer parameterization in order to learn $C$.
-The most flexible parameterization for images assumes that $C$ can be partitioned as

-where $C_1,\ldots,C_k$ are linear and translation invariant.
-It follows that each $C_i$ is given by convolution with some filter $c_i$.
-Learning $C$ from data means learning the filters $c_1,\ldots,c_k$.

-The norm $g$ can also be learned from data.
-Many iterative methods do not evaluate $g$ directly, but instead access $g$ via its (sub)gradient or proximal operator.
-The proximal operator $\prox{g}$ is defined as

-It can thus be simpler to learn the gradient or proximal operator of $g$ directly and define $g$ implicitly.
-For ease of exposition, we assume from now on that we learn $\prox{g}$.

-A common assumption in the literature is that $\prox{g}$ is fully separable, meaning given a multi-channel image $z \in \reals^{m \times n \times p}$, $\prox{g}(z)_{ijk}$ is a function only of $z_{ijk}$ \cite{roth2005fields}.
-Under this assumption, $\prox{g}$ can be parameterized using radial basis functions (RBFs) or any other basis for univariate functions.
-It is also common to assume that $\prox{g}$ is uniform across pixels.
-In other words, for a given channel $k$, the function $\prox{g}(\cdot)_{ijk}$ is the same for all $(i,j)$.
-We then only need one parameterization per channel, and $\prox{g}$ does not depend on the height and width of the image.
-The parameterization of $C$ and $\prox{g}$ described above is known as the field-of-experts \cite{roth2005fields}.